 Yes!
 In December 2020, even before season 4 dropped, it was announced that The Handmaid's Tale was picked up for a fifth season.
-But whether that fifth season will be the last is still up for debate.

 Miller did clarify that he's down for more Handmaid's Tale so long as series star Elisabeth Moss is.
 "She deserves to have me there writing for her as long as she wants.
 She earned that this year," Miller said.
 "I will write beautiful words for her to say for as long as she wants to say them."

 You'll hear no complaints from us!

 Christina Izzo is the Deputy Editor of My Imperfect Life.

 More generally, she is a writer-editor covering food and drink, travel, lifestyle and culture in New York City.
 She was previously the Features Editor at Rachael Ray In Season and Reveal, as well as the Food & Drink Editor and chief restaurant critic at Time Out New York.

 When she’s not doing all that, she can probably be found eating cheese somewhere.